Miles-long lines, the kindness of strangers, an uncertain future: Scenes from the Ukraine-Poland border

 ‘If it was easier, we would leave’

 With border points jammed, some decided against fleeing, finding shelter in cities such as Lviv, around 50 miles from the Polish border and one of the safer cities in the country.
-Others sought to take the still-operational cross-border trains into Poland, but their schedules have become sporadic, and the stations and train cars were rammed with people.
+Others sought to take the still-operational cross-border trains into Poland, but their schedules have become sporadic, and the stations and train cars were crammed with people.

-Olena Chefranova, 42, comforted one of her seven-year-old twin daughters who cried softly while waiting outside Lviv’s train station, wiping tears from her cheeks.
+Olena Chefranova, 42, comforted one of her 7-year-old twin daughters who cried softly while waiting outside Lviv’s train station, wiping tears from her cheeks.

 “She is scared,” she said.
 “Everyone is scared.”